 A selection of theme units which broach both the conceptual structures and theoretical borders of architecture.
-Themes for this subject will include Aspects
+Themes for this subject will include Aspects of Classicism; Romantic Classicism and the Picturesque; Craft Traditions and the Vernacular; Rituals in Urban Settlement; Historiography.

-History of Architecture 3
+History of Architecture 3 Staff Contact: School Office